-- Communication: daily briefing and clear signage (see appendix) - Ensure to provide hand sanitiser, anti-bacterial wipes and gloves to all staff.
+- Communication: daily briefing and clear signage (see appendix) - Ensure to provide hand sanitiser and anti-viral wipes to all staff.

-- Refer to SSW3 "Serving Collect Customers" - Ensure to provide hand sanitiser, anti-bacterial wipes and gloves to all staff - Where possible greet the driver externally to prevent the driver needing to enter the building.
-Avoid social greetings such as shaking hands and nudging elbows, adhering to the 2 metres clear social distancing measures.
+- Refer to SSW3 "Serving Collect Customers" - Ensure to provide hand sanitiser and anti-viral wipes to all staff - Avoid social greetings such as shaking hands and nudging elbows, adhering to the 2 metres clear social distancing measures.